 The security situation in some parts of Azerbaijan is hazardous, with specific areas extremely unsafe.
-It is advised that travel to Azerbaijan be reconsidered due to terrorism and armed conflict risk.
+It is advised that travel to Azerbaijan be reconsidered due to the risk of terrorism and armed conflict.
 There is a moderate threat to personal safety and security because terrorist groups continue to plot attacks.

 Azerbaijan and Armenia are in dispute over the Nagorno-Karabakh territory.
 The region is recognized internationally as Azerbaijani, but ethnic Armenians have governed since 1994 following a separatist movement.
 Conflict between the two countries erupted again on September 19 after Azerbaijani police and civilians were killed by landmines.
 Azerbaijan mobilized and seized control of the territory within two days.
 Azerbaijan has exerted control over the state and begun disbanding the former Government.
-Travelers are advised to avoid Nagorno-Karaback and the nearby border with Armenia.
+Travelers are advised to avoid Nagorno-Karabakh and the nearby border with Armenia.

 Nagorno-Karabakh and the international border between Armenia and Azerbaijan should be avoided.
-Some areas still contain unexploded ordinances (UXO), including the towns and rayons of Ganja, Tartar, Barda, Beylagan, and Aghjabadi.
-Efforts to remove these UXOs are underway, and it is advised not to touch or approach any UXO but rather to warn Azerbaijani authorities immediately.
+Some areas still contain unexploded ordnance (UXO), including the towns and rayons of Ganja, Tartar, Barda, Beylagan, and Aghjabadi.
+Efforts to remove these UXOs are underway, and it is advised not to touch or approach any UXO; instead, it is recommended to warn the Azerbaijani authorities immediately.
 The U.S. government cannot provide emergency services to U.S. citizens in Nagorno-Karabakh as access is restricted.